ilyasudakov/react-base/readme.md

 - Q: Why no Redux?

   A: Too much boilercode, hard to maintain and slow to code.
 Rather use React-Query, which fetches, parses, caches data for you.
-Or in case if need global storage for your app, React Context will probably do fine , but in huge apps where global state changes frequently - Redux is probably better option
+Or in case if you need global storage for your app, React Context will probably do fine , but in huge apps where global state changes frequently - Redux is probably better option